QuarkNerd/blog/shogarth/_posts/2013-12-04-on-running-a-code-club.md

 author: shogarth
 title: On Running a Code Club
 layout: default_post
-summary: "My thoughts and experiences setting up and running a Code Club"
+summary-short: "My thoughts and experiences setting up and running a Code Club"
+summary: "Scott Logic have been helping out with a Code Club at a local primary school.
+As one of the developers involved, I'd like to share my experiences and tips for running your own Code Club!"
 ---
 Since September, a colleague (Pat Armstrong) and I have been taking part in a local school's after-school [Code Club](https://www.codeclub.org.uk/), [backed by Scott Logic](http://www.scottlogic.com/news/20131203-certificates-awarded-to-code-club-whiz-kids/).
 This is a nationwide, non-governmental initiative to aid children, aged 9-11, to learn programming.
 It's operated purely on a voluntary basis and is free for a school, library or community centre to set up.
 In this post, I'd like to discuss my personal experiences from the initiative and provide some tips I found useful during the sessions.